A Buyer's Guide to Sugar Substitutes

 Maybe you think you don't use sugar substitutes.
 Maybe you steer clear of diet sodas and "lite" foods to avoid chemicals like aspartame.
-But if you've eaten certain high-fiber cereals, salad dressings, frozen entrees—or even sipped some nondiet iced teas—then you've probably consumed a lot more of them than you realize.
-And your odds are only growing: sugar substitute use in packaged foods has been rising steadily for the past -decade—the amount in our food supply now tops 26 pounds per person annually.
-And the global market for sugar substitutes (including both artificial and natural no-calorie sweeteners) is expected to grow—topping $18 billion by 2019.
+But if you've eaten certain high-fiber cereals, salad dressings or frozen entrees—or even sipped some non-diet iced teas—then you've probably consumed a lot more of them than you realize.
+And your odds are only growing: sugar substitute use in packaged foods has been rising steadily for the past decade—the amount in our food supply now tops 26 pounds per person annually.
+And the global market for sugar substitutes (including both artificial and natural no-calorie sweeteners) topped $19 billion in 2021 and is expected to keep growing.

 Must Watch: Is Diet Soda Bad for You?

-Here’s a rundown of some FDA-cleared sweeteners—which have also earned the go-ahead from major health organizations, like the American Heart Association.
+Here's a rundown of some Food & Drug Administration-cleared sweeteners which have also earned the go-ahead from major health organizations, like the American Heart Association.
 To get FDA approval, manufacturers must submit dozens of tests to prove safety, and establish maximum intake levels (called Acceptable Daily Intake, or ADI).
-However, some groups, like the Center for Science in the Public Interest (CSPI), quibble with the quality of these studies, which are usually conducted by the manufacturers themselves, or companies they hire.
-(See “The Scoop,” below.)
-A handful of sweeteners, such as stevia leaf extract, are classified by the FDA as GRAS—Generally Recognized as Safe.
-Even though “natural” sugar substitutes like these are often perceived as healthier options, GRAS sugar substitutes usually don’t have as much safety data as approved additives.
-And with the science changing all the time, it’s worth using any of them sparingly.
+However, some groups, like the Center for Science in the Public Interest, quibble with the quality of these studies, which are usually conducted by the manufacturers themselves, or by companies they hire.
+(See "The Scoop," below.)
+A handful of sweeteners, such as stevia leaf extract, are classified by the FDA as GRAS (Generally Recognized as Safe).
+Even though "natural" sugar substitutes like these are often perceived as healthier options, GRAS sugar substitutes usually don't have as much safety data as approved additives.
+And with the science changing all the time, it's worth using any of them sparingly.

 Names: NutraSweet, Equal, SugarTwin